mustorze/MustAFilter/README.md

 class UsersQuery extends Query
 {
     /**
-    * To makes things easy, i`ve create a const for the filter can i use in this query */ const FILTER = UserFilter::class; // it`s the same was created before
+    * To makes things easy, i've create a const for the filter i will use in this query */ const FILTER = UserFilter::class; // it's the same class that was created before

     /**
     * Query default configuration
     */
     protected $attributes = [
         'name' => 'Admin users query',
-        'description' => 'The pagination of users'
+        'description' => 'The query pagination of users' ];
-    ];

     /**